soumwadeep/SmartMedic/README.md

-## BUILD TOMORROW HACKATHON PROJECT
+## OCTA HACKS 4.0 HACKATHON PROJECT

 # Smart-Medic
 This Website Is Related To Healthcare.